 Research and infrastructure for neutron scattering

 Neutron scattering offers unique information in materials science.
 This is related to the high penetration power of neutrons for many engineering materials as well as the sensitivity to light elements and magnetic induction.
-Moreover, the low energy (thermal) of neutrons makes them really non-destructive and allows to study slow dynamics, for example vibrational spectroscopy, rotational tunnelling, phonons and magnons as well as diffusion of single molecules.
+Moreover, the low energy (thermal) of neutrons makes them really non-destructive and allows to study slow but dynamic processes.
+Examples for such processes are quantum tunnelling, vibrations and other excitations, as well as diffusion of single molecules.
 In our research we apply neutron scattering methods to scientific challenges in the areas of magnetic materials, hydrogen in materials and soft matter.

 Super ADAM – The Swedish Neutron Reflectometer at the ILL